 In this practical and participatory session, the salient topic of resilience will be explored by our facilitators in the context of placements and work-based learning and a world where the future of work is changing.
 How does resilience (or a lack of it) manifest itself?
 What can placement practitioners do to support the building of student resilience whilst they navigate the choppy waters of recruitment and selection?
 What techniques can be put to use to strengthen resilience whilst students embark upon the start of their professional working lives on placement?
 How can we reflect upon our own capacity for resilience and how can we utilise this to inform our work in HE?
 Drawing upon a range of perspectives including mental health and growth mind-set theories, ideas will be shared and discussed to enable delegates to create a tool kit of suggestions and approaches to take back to their day-to-day roles.

 A bespoke training session can address all these issues and more.
 We are delighted to be able to offer Online Bespoke training for this academic year.
 Please contact the ASET Office to discuss your requirements either from the list of workshops below, or tailored to your needs.
 Sessions will be bookable according to availability on weekdays from 9.30 am – 1.30pm.

 Some of the core topics we can offer include:

 Please feel free to suggest any other relevant areas for staff development training you would like.

 ASET member institutions

-Fees for bespoke sessions are fixed at a daily rate of £125 per delegate (with a minimum fee of £1500 per day) wherever you are in the UK.
+Fees for online bespoke sessions are fixed at a daily rate of £100 per delegate (with a minimum fee of £1000 per day).

-Fees for bespoke sessions are set at a daily rate of £250 per delegate (with a minimum fee of £3000 per day) wherever you are in the UK.
+Fees for online bespoke sessions are set at a daily rate of £200 per delegate (with a minimum fee of £2000 per day).

 If you would like to talk about ideas for a bespoke workshop to suit a specific requirement at your institution, contact Debbie at the ASET Office firstname.lastname@example.org .